boris johnson turkey brexit eu trade deal washing machine poem latest erdogan

-Mr Johnson’ s doggerel containing the line “there was a young fellow from Ankara, who was a terrific w*****er.” won the first prize of a thousand pounds in a competition in The Spectator magazine for the poem most offensive about Turkey’s controversial president.
+Mr Johnson’s doggerel containing the line, “there was a young fellow from Ankara, who was a terrific wanker”, won the first prize of a thousand pounds in a competition in The Spectator magazine for the poem most offensive about Turkey’s controversial president.
 It led to furious protests at the time from Ankara and there were musings of what kind of reception he would get on a visit.

 What is likely to lead to controversy, however, is the attempt by the Turkish government to get the UK to take action against the supporters of the US-based cleric, Fethullah Gulen, who officials claim was behind the attempted military coup two months ago.
 Mr Johnson has been provided with a list of Gulen-linked organisations based in the UK and he promised that the information will be studied back in London.